Tighter Construction Waste Rules Take Effect June 1

 Under the updated rules:

-• Piles of debris, lidless dumpsters, canvas bags, or bins covered with loose plywood or tarps are no longer allowed
+• Piles of debris, lidless dumpsters, or bins covered with loose plywood or tarps are no longer allowed

 The updated bylaw also includes new fines: